 To report these assets, you have to file each year what’s commonly called an FBAR (Report of Foreign Bank and Financial Accounts).
 They’re due every June 30, and extensions – like those granted for federal income tax returns – aren’t an option.

 This deadline shows the IRS isn’t taking anything lightly.
 If you need to report foreign bank accounts or income, hire a tax attorney now.
-Only a tax attorney can represent you with FBAR and OVDI issues (Offshore Voluntary Disclosure Initiatives), and they are bound by client confidentiality.
+Only a tax attorney can represent you with FBAR and OVDI issues (Offshore Voluntary Disclosure Initiatives).
+They are bound by client confidentiality.
 The new FBAR requirement is one sign of how the IRS’ enforcement isn’t losing any momentum.
 With the IRS, your best defense is a good offense.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.